Navigate seamlessly through all the delicious layers in your PowerPoint cake to open up new possibilities in presentation design and build.

-PowerPoint for PC: Working with layers
+Working with layers in PowerPoint

-In the Home tab of the ribbon, under Editing, click Select, then Selection Pane to open the Selection and Visibility pane.
+If you’re using the PC version, in the Home tab of the ribbon, under Editing, click Select, then Selection Pane to open the Selection and Visibility pane.
 Your pane should appear on the right side, just like your Animation Pane.
 Now you have the ability to treat individual design elements like layers, just as you would in design applications, like Photoshop.